 When an arithmetic cycle intersects $M_0$ properly, its pullback to can be defined in a naive way, and is easy to compute directly from the definitions.
 Unfortunately, the intersections that arise in our setting are very rarely proper.
 For improper intersections, Gillet and Soul\'e define pullbacks using the moving lemma, which is poorly suited to any kind of explicit calculation.
 One doesn't have any natural choice of rationally trivial cycle with which to move the special cycle, and even if one did, replacing an arithmetic special cycle by a rationally equivalent one would destroy all the nice properties of the special cycle and Green current that one started with.

 Our approach to treating improper intersections is to use the work of Hu \cite{Hu}, which gives an alternate definition of arithmetic pullbacks based on Fulton's deformation to the normal cone approach to intersection theory.
-One can always specialize a cycle on $M$ to a cycle on the normal cone to $M_0 \subset M$, which, in our setting, is just (the total space of) the normal bundle $N_{M_0/M} \to M_0$.
+One can always specialize a cycle on $M$ to a cycle on the normal cone to $M_0 \subset M$.
+As $M_0$ is smooth, the normal cone is canonically identified with (the total space of) the normal bundle $N_{M_0/M} \to M_0$.
 Hu shows that there is an analogous specialization of Green currents.
 The core of this paper is the calculation of the specializations of Garcia-Sankaran Green currents to $N_{M_0/M}$, or at least the calculation of enough of them to deduce the pullback formula.